Muneerat/Muneerat/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on project with HTML,CSS and JAVASCRIPT
+- 🔭 I’m currently working on project with HTML,CSS, JAVASCRIPT React, and Tailwind css.
 - 🌱 I’m currently learning more of Javascript and Tailwind Css...
 - 👯 I’m looking to collaborate on project with other developers...
 - 🤔 I’m looking for help with ...